• Login

 Hold the paygrade of E4+.

-MUST NOT have received any disciplinary infraction within the last 7 days
+MUST NOT have received any disciplinary infraction within the last 7 days.

 Motto Modification

-Required to wear *R2* at the beginning of the motto.
+Must wear *R2* at the beginning of the motto.

 Length